TEFL means Teaching English as Foreign Language

 The grammar courses are all multi-choice response with explanations following each question, with further tutor support if required.
 All our courses come with access to a personal tutor and the forum, where you can share ideas with other trainees.

 You are graded by continuous assessment.
 In this way you always know how you are doing and we know your strengths and can help you with any potentially weak areas.

 Your marks are added up as you proceed through the course and there are more marks for the latter modules, so you have the chance to make up any marks you may have missed out on in the earlier ones.

-So that you can check the level you are at, you need to get 50% for a Pass, roughly 67% for a B grade (ACTDEC Pass with Merit) and 83% for an A grade (ACTDEC Pass with Distinction).
-You’ll receive individual comments on all of your completed sections.
+So that you can check the level you are at, you need to get 50% for a Pass, roughly 67% for a Pass with Merit and 83% for a Pass with Distinction.
+You’ll receive individual comments on all of your tutor-marked assignments sections.
 Not just ticks and crosses but feedback designed to be of real help to you as you progress.

 You can start any time and you will receive access to the student login page just as soon as you sign up and make payment.